jbachelet/sf-oci-postman-collection/README.md

 7. Select `client_secret_post` as Token Endpoint Auth Method.
 8. Select `JWT` as Access Token Format
 9. Click on save.
-10. Once saved, the client ID is generated, please us this value for the `client_id` environment variable.
+10. Once saved, the client ID is generated, please use this value for the `client_id` environment variable.

 ### short_code